 For instance, instead of just telling you about the biggest news of the day, or how your stock portfolio is doing, the Amazon Echo Show could easily show you a newscast or the graphs and charts for your stocks.
 You could also place video calls on the Amazon Echo Show.

-One Amazon Echo Show, however, costs a pretty penny: $230 (For the latest prices check here).
-If you buy two units of the Echo Show, you can get a $100 discount.
+One Amazon Echo Show, however, costs a pretty penny (For the latest prices check here).
+If you buy two units of the Echo Show, you can get a discount.
 But even at that discounted price, the Amazon Echo Show may still be out of reach for some people’s budgets.

-Amazon listened and is now planning for a December release of its second device with a screen – the Echo Spot – which will cost interested buyers only $130 (For the latest prices check here).
+Amazon listened and is now planning for a December release of its second device with a screen – the Echo Spot – which will cost interested buyers for an afforable price (For the latest prices check here).